 Industrial engineers are employed to design, analyze, and improve systems and processes found in manufacturing, consulting, and service industries.
 Professional responsibilities are typically in design, management, analysis, optimization, and modeling of industrial systems.
 An industrial engineer is focused on human factors, operations research, engineering management, manufacturing engineering, and quality.
 Industrial engineers are typically found in organizations responsible for operations management, process engineering, automation, logistics, supply chain management, scheduling, plant engineering, quality control, and technical sales.
 The overall goal of the industrial engineering undergraduate curriculum is to produce technically qualified industrial engineers who are capable of successful professional practice in the field.
 To meet this goal, the curriculum includes in-depth instruction to accomplish the integration of systems using appropriate analytical, computational, and engineering practices.
 The curriculum also provides graduates with the necessary educational foundation to pursue advanced studies in industrial engineering or related fields.
-Furthermore, IE majors can choose a focus area for a set of electives including management, operations research, manufacturing, enterprise informatics and information engineering, and human factors.
+Furthermore, IE majors can choose a focus area for a set of electives including systems engineering and engineering management, manufacturing, human factors, enterprise computing, and operations research and analytics.

 The Industrial Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.